ramachandra742/NLP-Projects/README.md

   "text": "b'OMG.
 I love how easy it is to stick to my schedule.
 Would recommend to everyone!'"
 }

-If text in the review file has negative sentiment, then here is the response from API:
+If text in the review file has negative sentiment, then here is the API response looks like:

 {
   "confidence": 0.9994189739227295,